railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 	* easily get hold of useful information when you need it, such as a customer's credit position.

 So accounting is too often underused.
-The information it brings makes it a very effective tool for running the company if it's integrated into the management system.
+The information it brings makes it a very effective tool for running the company if it is integrated into the management system.
 Accounting information really is necessary in all of your company's processes for you to be effective, for example:

-* for preparing quotations it's important to know the precise financial position of the client, and to see a history of any delays in payment,
+* for preparing quotations it is important to know the precise financial position of the client, and to see a history of any delays in payment,

 * if a given customer has exceeded their credit limit, accounting can automatically stop further